srilakshmikanthanp/clipbirdesk/docs/protocol.md

 ### What are the packets Required for Clipbird

-During the synchronization process, two types of packets are utilized.
-Firstly, the client initiates the communication by sending a **Server Discovery Request** packet, prompting the server to respond with a message in the form of a **Server Discovery Response** packet.
-This exchange facilitates the discovery of the server within the local network.
-Note this to packet have same structure so we can combine the two for simplicity, and call them **Server Discovery Packet**.
+During the synchronization process, two types of packets are used.
+The first type is the **Server Discovery Request** packet, which the client sends to initiate communication.
+This packet prompts the server to respond with a message in the form of a **Server Discovery Response** packet.
+This exchange helps the client locate the server within the local network.
+To simplify the process, we can note that both packets have the same structure.
+Therefore, we can combine them into a single type of packet called the **Server Discovery Packet**.

 Once the server has been identified, clipboard data is transmitted between the client and the server using a single type of packet known as the **Clipboard Sync Packet**.
 This packet is responsible for transferring clipboard data from the client to the server and vice versa, ensuring seamless sharing of clipboard content between the two devices.

-Finally we have **Invalid Packet** which is used to indicate that the packet is invalid.
-This packet is used to indicate that the packet is invalid. so that the sender is aware of the invalid packet.
+Finally we have **MalformedPacket** which is used to indicate that the packet sent by client is invalid so it provides a way to indicate that the packet is invalid.
+This packet should only sent from server to client not from client to server.

-### Invalid Packet
+### MalformedPacket

-The **Invalid Packet** is used to indicate that the packet is invalid.
+The **MalformedPacket** is used to indicate that the packet is invalid.
 This packet contains the following fields:

 #### Header